Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 _______________________________     ________________
 [Authorized Signatory Name & Title] Date

-**Appendix A – 7 Living Mercy Filters**
+**Appendix A – 7 Living Mercy Filters (Expanded)**
-1. Truth — No deception
-2. Non-Harm — No weaponization or harmful application
-3. Joy-First — Promote human thriving and well-being
-4. Abundance — Support transition to Resource-Based Economy
-5. Harmony — Respect all life and the natural world
-6. Post-Scarcity — Never gate-keep mercy or access
+The Mercy Covenant requires strict and ongoing compliance with all seven filters.
+Each filter is interpreted in light of the Foundation’s mission of truth, non-harm, joy, abundance, harmony, post-scarcity, and eternal flow.

+1. **Truth** — Licensee shall not deceive, mislead, or withhold material information in any use, marketing, or representation of the Software.
+All claims must be accurate and substantiated.

+2. **Non-Harm** — Licensee shall not use the Software in any manner that causes physical, emotional, environmental, or societal harm, including weaponization, surveillance for oppression, or any application that undermines human dignity.

+3. **Joy-First** — Licensee shall prioritize applications that increase human well-being, creativity, and happiness.
+The Software must be used to uplift rather than exploit or diminish.

+4. **Abundance** — Licensee shall support and accelerate the transition to a Resource-Based Economy.
+The Software may not be used to create or perpetuate artificial scarcity, monopolies, or gate-keeping of essential resources.

+5. **Harmony** — Licensee shall ensure the Software respects all life, ecosystems, and cultures.
+Use must promote balance with nature and between peoples.

+6. **Post-Scarcity** — Licensee shall never use the Software to restrict access to knowledge, technology, or benefits that could be shared freely.
+Mercy is not to be commodified or withheld.

-7. Eternal Flow — Provide proper credit and link back to the repository
+7. **Eternal Flow** — Licensee shall provide proper attribution to AlphaProMega-Air, link back to the repository, and share improvements or derivatives in a spirit of open collaboration consistent with the Foundation’s mission.

+**Interpretation**: The Mercy Covenant is living and shall be interpreted liberally to advance the Foundation’s goals of infinite thriving.
+Any reasonable doubt shall be resolved in favor of the Mercy Covenant’s spirit.